GothenburgBitFactory/ti.net/content/docs/charts.md

 ![](../../images/day3.png)

 The open interval, shown in green, has a `+` symbol that indicates it is open and being actively tracked.
-If you run this report periodically, you\'ll see the green interval grow to the right as time passes.
+If you run this report periodically, you'll see the green interval grow to the right as time passes.

 ![](../../images/day4.png)